 Jessica Stern’s main focus is on perpetrators of violence and the possible connections between trauma and terror.
 She has written on terrorist groups across religions and ideologies, among them neo-Nazis, Islamists, anarchists, and white supremacists.
 She has also written about counter-radicalization programs for both neo-Nazi and Islamist terrorists.
-She has been working with a team at the Harvard School of Public Health to evaluate countering violent extremism (CVE) programs in Colorado, Canada, Sweden and Macedonia, a project funded by NATO and the Department of Homeland Security.
-She is also working on a project researching prison deradicalization funded by the National Institute of Justice.
-Her forthcoming book, My War Criminal: Personal Encounters with an Architect of Genocide, is a study of Radovan Karadzic, indicted for war crimes in Bosnia.
+Her current research is focused on evaluating initiatives to reduce recidivism among released violent extremists.
+This research project is funded by the National Institute of Justice.
+Stern has also worked on evaluations of countering violent extremism (CVE) programs in Colorado, Canada, Sweden and Macedonia – a research project funded by NATO and the Department of Homeland Security.